CodeStix/typed-react-form/README.md

 ## Javascript/typescript React

-This library is optimized (and built from the group up) for React with typescript, but it also works with with vanilla React, without enforced type checking.
+This library is built from the ground up for React with typescript, but it also works with with vanilla React, without enforced type checking.

 ## Contributing